 Even though heroin can produce devastating side effects, it’s difficult to stop using the drug.
 Getting the right support to detox, rehab, and recover can help you quit for good.

-At Serenity Lodge, men and women who are struggling with heroin addiction can find community, connection and healing to hold them up throughout the process of heroin detox and treatment.
-Our beautiful California facility is designed to provide everything that Guests need to stay comfortable and feel empowered as they face one of the biggest challenges in their lives.
+At Serenity Lodge, Men who are struggling with heroin addiction can find community, connection and healing to hold them up throughout the process of heroin detox and treatment.
+Our beautiful California facility is designed to provide everything that Clients need to stay comfortable and feel empowered as they face one of the biggest challenges in their lives.

-We encourage our Guests to nurture themselves through different drug and alcohol addiction treatment programs, which include:
+We encourage our Clients to nurture themselves through different drug and alcohol addiction treatment programs, which include:

 - Fitness therapy with our 1500-square-foot gym, racquetball courts, and golf facilities